The Human Tissue Act 2004

 The Human Tissue Act 2004 replaced the Human Tissue Act 1961, the Anatomy Act 1984 and the Human Organ Transplants Act 1989 as they relate to England and Wales, and the corresponding Orders in Northern Ireland.

-The HTA have written codes of practice covering the following areas:
+The HTA publish codes of practice in the following areas:

-- Donation of allogenic bone marrow and peripheral blood stem cells for transplantation
+- Code G: Donation of allogeneic bone marrow and peripheral blood stem cells for transplantation.

 We also publish a separate Code of Practice on the Human Transplantation (Wales) Act 2013.

 Both Wales and England have a deemed consent model for deceased organ and tissue donation.